corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-tuning.md

 ## Tweaking the node settings

-The main parameters that can be tweaked for a Corda Enterprise node are:
+The main parameters that can be tweaked for a Corda: Enterprise Edition  node are:

 * The number of flow threads (the number of flows that can be live and active in the state machine at the same time).
 The default value for this is twice the number of processor cores available on the machine, capped at 30.